elverion/us-soccer-go/SETUP.md

 - makefile: run `make` and it will default to building the application
 - docker: run `docker composer up` to build and run the application.

+Before running `docker compose up` please create a local file called `database.db` so that it can be properly volume mounted.

 For debugging locally, you can use the following command: `make go-debug`

 For testing, you can run `go test ./...` from the command line or if you have dev tools installed, you can run `make go-test`